Shepparton woman arrested for stealing can of pre-workout - Shepparton News

 Shepparton woman arrested for stealing can of pre-workoutBy Liz Mellino

-Natasha Dempsey, 39, faced Shepparton Magistrates’ Court last Monday after she attended Nutrition Industries in Shepparton on August 14 and placed a can of pre-workout into her bag, worth $69.
+Natasha Dempsey, 39, faced Shepparton Magistrates’ Court last Monday after she attended Nutrition Industries in Shepparton on August 14 and placed a can of pre-workout, worth $69, into her bag.

 After being confronted by staff Dempsey "became verbally aggressive" and left without making any attempts to pay.